What are the day-to-day operations of this route?

 The current owner services this route using a 2018 International MV 607 24′ Box Truck (70,000 miles) that is available and has an assumable lease.
+Expenses have been deducted from the cash flow to reflect.
 When assuming a vehicle loan or lease a credit check may be required.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $121,160 per year, minus your above-mentioned expenses of $32,292 gives you an estimated $88,868 in net income or cash flow yearly.

 How does the selling price of the route get determined?

 Route valuations are determined by using a ratio based on the weekly sales average of the business.
 The selling price of this route is $48,000 based on a weekly sales average of $8,058; this places the business at a selling ratio of approximately 6:1.
 Sellers may use different valuation methods based on fair market comparable sales, but typically the weekly sales average is used to determine the selling price.

 Do I have to pay for inventory or purchase product up front?

 The distributor is compensated based on product they purchase and sell from the bakery.
 Note: The distributor does not incur out of pocket expenses when purchasing the inventory.
 You are however responsible for any inventory that cannot be accounted for through your sales.
 As long as you run the business as it is designed to operate, you will not have any out-of-pocket expenses or losses.